omgnetwork/elixir-omg/docs/in_flight_exit_scenarios.md

         "competing_txbytes": "F317010180808080940000...",
         "competing_input_index": 1,
         "competing_sig": "9A23010180808080940000...",
-        "competing_tx_pos": 2600003920012,
+        "competing_tx_pos": 26000003920000,
         "competing_proof": "004C010180808080940000..."
     }
 }
 ```
-Note that if the competing transaction has _not_ been included in a block then its inclusion proof and txid will not be available.
+Note that if the competing transaction has _not_ been included in a block then its inclusion proof and tx position will not be available.
 In this case, you should pass "" and 0 to `RootChain.challengeInFlightExitNotCanonical()`

 #### 2. Challenge the IFE with an included competitor
 ```